hmcts/cnp-module-webapp/README.md

 `deployment_target` | String | No | | Name of the Deployment Target.
 If deployment_target is empty (legacy mode) the  `env/core-infra-{env}` will be: `core-infra-{env}` otherwise will be: `env-infra-{env}`

 ## Usage
-Following is an example of provisioning a NodeJs, SpringBoot, and Java enabled web app, the following code fragment shows how you could use the moj-module-webapp to provision the infrastructure for a typical frontend.
+Following is an example of provisioning a NodeJs, SpringBoot, and Java enabled web app, the following code fragment shows how you could use the cnp-module-webapp to provision the infrastructure for a typical frontend.
 To provision a backend Java, or SpringBoot infrastructure the code is exactly the same except 'is_frontend' must be set to false. 'capacity' is optional value as by default is set to '2'

 ```terraform
 module "frontend" {